AniketPatel148/Sediment-sketch/README.md

 # 🪨 SedimentSketch

-SedimentSketch is a small full-stack demo web app where you can **upload an image of rocks**,
-**trace outlines** with a brush (adjustable color & thickness), and **export coordinates** of each outline.
+SedimentSketch is a small web app where you can **upload an image of rocks**, **trace outlines** with a brush (adjustable color & thickness), and **export coordinates** of each outline.

+It includes basic authentication and protected routes so signed‑in users can access the editor.

-Built with **React + Vite + TypeScript + Tailwind + Zustand + Konva**.
+Built with **React + Vite + TypeScript + Tailwind + Zustand + react‑konva** and **Firebase Auth**.
-Backend integration (Firebase / Express + Firestore) can be added later.

 ## ✨ Features

-- 📤 Upload any image (JPG/PNG)
+- 📤 Upload any image (JPG/PNG/WEBP)
-- ✏️ Draw freehand outlines over rocks
+- ✏️ Draw freehand outlines over the image
-- 🎨 Adjustable brush size & color
+- 🎨 Adjustable brush size & color (right‑side panel)
-- 🧾 Export coordinates
+- 🧾 Export coordinates (bottom toolbar)
   - **All outlines** → TXT / JSON / CSV
   - **Selected outline only** → TXT / JSON / CSV
-- ⌨️ Keyboard shortcuts
+- 🔐 Auth + protected routes (Firebase: Google and Email/Password)
-  - `Esc` → clear outline selection
+- ⌨️ Keyboard shortcut: `Esc` clears selection
 - 🗑️ Clear canvas (reset all outlines)
-- Responsive layout with styled header, sidebar controls, and footer toolbar
+- Responsive layout with shared header typography

 ## 🛠️ Tech Stack